The Complete Guide to different types of keycaps: Materials, Profiles, Printing methods, and more

 • ABS Keycaps: ABS keycaps are generally more cost-effective to produce compared to PBT, allow for vibrant and colorful printing, making them suitable for keyboards with eye-catching designs.
 Moreover, ABS is easier to mold and manufacture, which can lead to faster production times, helping meet high-demand requirements.

-Differences between PBT vs ABS keycaps
+Differences between pbt vs abs keycaps

-Differences between PBT vs ABS keycaps
+Differences between pbt vs abs keycaps

 • PBT Keycaps: PBT keycaps are highly durable and resistant to wear, providing a longer lifespan compared to ABS keycaps.
 This can reduce the need for replacements and returns.
 Besides, PBT keycaps often have a textured surface that provides a comfortable and grippy typing experience, enhancing user satisfaction.